Skip to main content

 When accompanied by kids 12 and under, up to 2 adults per family admitted free the last Saturday of every month except November and December.
 Use the promo code PLAYDATE when reserving tickets online for these dates.
 Check out our calendar for more information.

-ICA Kids and Family programs are supported, in part, by Vivien and Alan Hassenfeld, the Hassenfeld Family Foundation, the Willow Tree Fund, and Raymond T. & Ann T. Mancini Family Foundation.
+ICA Kids and family programs are supported, in part, by First Republic Bank and the Willow Tree Fund.

 We are proud to participate in the Card to Culture program, a collaboration between Mass Cultural Council and the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and Massachusetts Health Connector, by broadening accessibility to cultural programming.